hsauro/FMX-Skia-Tips/README.md

 11. How to load an image
 12. How to create a fill of lines hatch horizontal lines
 13. How to save a canvas drawing to a pdf file
-14. How to apply a matrix tranform to a path?
+14. How to apply a matrix tranform to a path.
-15. How to draw a polygon?
+15. How to draw a polygon.
+16. How to rotate an ellipse.

 **1. How to draw a line or bezier curve witha rounded end?**